bdallard/PythonNLP/README.md

 # PythonNLP
-Final year project for my engineering degree
-# PythonNLP

 Final year project for my engineering degree.

 This project this project aims to compare different methods for text classification, including that involving neural networks.

 ### Prerequisites